Skip to content

 Your one month old’s day might look something like this:

-Sample schedule for 1 month old
+Sample sleep and feeding schedule for 1 month old baby

 Now, this is just an example.
 This is not a schedule to follow to the minute.
 Your baby is a human, not a robot, and needs us to be flexible.
 To see how a day could play out with different nap lengths, wake windows, and feeding intervals check out my blog on Short Naps and Newborns.